Changing narratives, becoming defensive, and adding dramatic details could be signs of a pathological liar. But not always.

 - borderline personality disorder (BPD): may tend to lie to avoid rejection or abandonment

-- factitious disorder or Macuchasen’s syndrome by proxy: may lie to appear sick or have someone in their care appear sick
+- factitious disorder or Munchausen syndrome by proxy: may lie to appear sick or have someone in their care appear sick

 - narcissistic personality disorder (NPD): may tend to lie to get something out of someone else, preserve a false sense of self, get out of trouble, or bolster others’ perceptions of them

 For some, pathological lying may also be linked to childhood trauma.
-It may have developed as a coping mechanism to help someone get their needs met, says Irwin.
+It may have developed as a coping mechanism to help someone get their needs met, says Dr. Nancy Irwin, a licensed clinical psychologist in Los Angeles.

 “Typically, they grow up in environments where they learned early on that they are not good enough, that being a flawed human being is unacceptable,” she says.
 “They more than likely were abused, but surely were emotionally neglected and heavily criticized.”